It's win or go home time as playoffs begin

 PC’s Brysen Dugger has thrown for 2,626 yards on the season, while throwing 33 touchdowns against only four interceptions.

-Meanwhile, wide receiver Chandler Godby has netted 1,376 yards receiving this season, to go along with 23 touchdowns.
+Meanwhile, wide receiver Chandler Godby has netted 1,376 yards receiving this season, to go along with 23 touchdowns, making the Maroon duo one of the most dynamic — if not the best — combos in the state of Kentucky.

-While PC -- on paper at least -- figures to be able to move the football and score points, Hines says the key to this game for the Maroons will be on the defensive side of the ball.
+While PC — on paper at least — figures to be able to move the football and score points against the Colts, Hines says the key to this game for the Maroons will be on the defensive side of the ball.

 “Their explosiveness on offense is what is so scary,” pointed out the PC coach.